riic10/CarManager/README.md

 - As a user, I want to be able to select a category and view the cars that match
 (One of: RACECAR, SUPERCAR, SPORTSCAR, LUXURY, MUSCLE, VINTAGE, ECONOMY, OTHER)
 - As a user, I want to be able to mark a car as for sale and view the cars in a collection that are for sale
+- As a user, I want to be able to save my collection before quitting the program
+- As a user, I want to be able to load my collection from file